|Salton Sea Home | Route | Entry

 - The clock does not stop for any reason until the race course officially closes after 28 hours.
 All racers must leave the course by the 28th hour.

 - Running must always be single file and outside the white "fog line" on the edge of the roadway.
-All running should be off the left side of the road, facing traffic.
+Running should be off the left side of the road, facing traffic.
 Running well away from the pavement may be done on either side of the road, depending on which side is safest and has the best line of sight.
 The intent of the rules and the event's concept is that all running is done outside the white "fog line" and therefore never in any traffic lane (except during the first 6.7 miles through Salton City, where all running is down local roads.)

 - All members of each team must remain together while running (within 25 meters) at all times.
 Teams must make their presence known at all Time Stations located along the route and may only depart each Time Station together.
 Team arrival times at Time Stations will be recorded and made public.
 All members of each team must run the entire distance and cross the finish line together to be considered Official Finishers.